 Of course, employees aren’t the only ones feeling the pinch right now.
-Organisations across all sectors are looking for pay rise alternatives and new, cost-effective ways to engage staff and promote good financial behaviours.
+Organizations across all sectors are looking for company-wide raise alternatives and new, cost-effective ways to engage staff and promote good financial behaviors.
 Many have already turned to hybrid and remote working as a way to reduce overhead and develop a more flexible workplace culture – but could this also have a positive impact on employee financial wellness?

-We know that hybrid working or working fully remote isn’t possible for all organisations or all employees, but flexible working still remains a must-have for employees in the new world of working.
+We know that hybrid working or working fully remote isn’t possible for all organizations or all employees, but flexible working still remains a must-have for employees in the new world of working.

-An all-encompassing employee benefits program like the one Reward Gateway offers can help lessen the financial burdens of everyday costs, no matter where your employees are working, but employers can do more to minimise day-to-day expenses simply by offering hybrid and remote options.
+An all-encompassing employee discounts program like the one Reward Gateway offers can help lessen the financial burdens of everyday costs, no matter where your employees are working, but employers can do more to minimize day-to-day expenses simply by offering hybrid and remote options.